-Members of the State Bar are eligible for participation in a program which provides assistance to attorneys dealing with problems affecting both their personal and professional lives.
+Members of the State Bar are eligible for participation in a program aimed at helping attorneys dealing with emotional and physical health problems affecting both their personal and professional lives.

 Lawyer Assistance Program (LAP) — The LAP provides confidential rehabilitation support for attorneys dealing with substance abuse or mental illness.
-Professional and peer assistance is also available to attorneys suffering from stress, burnout, depression or chemical dependency.
+Professional help is also available to attorneys suffering from stress, burnout, depression or chemical dependency.
 877-LAP 4 HELP (877-527-4435)

 Have you ever been depressed, anxious, or concerned about your use of alcohol or drugs?
 If so, we encourage you to complete one or more of the self-assessment tests listed below.

-While these tests cannot substitute for a professional evaluation, the results can help determine if you should contact the Lawyer Assistance Program for a thorough professional assessment.
+Although these tests cannot serve as a substitute for a professional evaluation, the results can help decide if you should contact the Lawyer Assistance Program for a more thorough professional assessment.

-Receive a free self-study package approved for one hour of MCLE credit in the prevention of substance abuse.
+Receive a low-cost self-study package approved for one hour of MCLE credit in the prevention of substance abuse.

-A confidential counseling and referral resource for California Lawyers, judges, law students and their families for help with alcoholism, drug abuse and related personal problems. www.otherbar.org
+A confidential counseling and referral resource for California lawyers, judges, law students and their families for help with alcoholism, drug abuse and related personal problems.